-So before thinking about buying a mask or a respirator you should at least know:
+So before buying a mask or a respirator you should have the following information:

 1. What particle sizes they filter:

-Surgical masks filter particles of 5 microns in size (that’s 40 times larger than coronavirus particle size) and are meant to be used to protect from large droplets of blood and bodily fluids.
-They are not designed or certified to prevent the inhalation of small airborne contaminants.
+Surgical masks filter particles of 5 microns in size (40 times larger than coronavirus size) and are meant to be used to protect from large droplets of blood and bodily fluids.
+While they are likely to provide some protection they are not certified to prevent the inhalation of small airborne contaminants.

 3M N95 respirators filter 95% of particles as small as 0.3 micron.
-They are also highly effective for coronavirus and other particles smaller than 0.3 micron (fun fact: it is actually the most difficult to capture and filter 0.3 micron particles, even more difficult than smaller particles, thanks to a cool science phenomena called Brownian Motion).
-These respirators are designed to reduce exposure to airborne contaminants.
+They are also highly effective for coronavirus and other particles smaller than 0.3 micron.
+Fun fact: it is actually the most difficult to capture and filter 0.3 micron particles, even more difficult than smaller particles, thanks to a cool science phenomena called Brownian Motion.
+So these respirators, as previously discussed, are indeed designed to reduce exposure to airborne contaminants.

 2. How effectively the masks / respirator filters the virus:

-As per WHO recommendation, you should wear a mask if you are already sick, to protect the others (family members or when going outside).
+As per WHO recommendation, you should wear a mask if you are sick, to protect the others (family members or when going outside).
 Surgical masks are made to primarily protect a patient from doctor’s germs, hence they work well in this case.
-If you are taking care of a person who is sick with coronavirus, you should also wear a surgical mask or a respirator like N95, to protect yourself.
+If you are taking care of a person who is sick with COVID-19, you should also wear a surgical mask, independently tested KN95, or a respirator like N95, to protect yourself.

 As per FDA recommendation, people with compromised immunity and pre-existing respiratory conditions should consult their doctor to discuss pros and cons of mask wearing, as they may be appropriate for them.

-Scientists estimate that coronavirus can spread within 3 to 6 feet from a sick person who is coughing or sneezing.
-Hence, wearing an appropriate mask in particularly crowded public places during an outbreak can make sense (for example: public transportation, subway, airplanes, large and dense social gatherings like church, sports events, concerts etc).
-Although, in the case of significant outbreak and communal spread, you would do yourself a favor and avoid places like these as much as possible.
+Scientists estimate that COVID-19 can spread within 3 to 6 feet from a sick person who is coughing or sneezing.
+Hence, wearing an appropriate mask in particularly crowded public places during an outbreak makes sense (public transportation, airplanes, large and dense social gatherings like church, sports events, concerts, etc).
+Although, in the case of a significant outbreak and communal spread, you would do yourself a favor and avoid places like these as much as possible.

 So if you do end up deciding that a mask is the right choice for you, which one should you pick?
 For me, the criteria is clear:

 Do NOT use masks used by healthcare professionals (seriously people, we talked about this enough).
-If you are healthy, please stay away from N95 respirators and surgical masks.
+If you are healthy, please stay away from N95 respirators especially.
 Thank you!

-Use only masks with confirmed performance in filtering virus-sized particles (see the chart above).
+Use only masks with confirmed, independently--tested performance for filtering virus--sized particles (see the chart above).

 Use masks that are easy to breathe in.
 Again, respirators like N95 are not a viable long-term choice for more reasons than one.
-While wearing a mask, you should make sure you can breathe comfortably and not jeopardize your health, as well as refraining form frequently putting a mask on and off, or just throwing it in the garbage in frustration.
+While wearing a mask, you should make sure you can breathe comfortably so that you refrain form frequently putting a mask on and off, or just throwing it in the garbage in frustration.

 Below is a list of recommended brands that, based on our research, fit all the above criteria.
 In my opinion, any of these masks would be a great choice.
 Due to current state of global panic, it will be a challenge to find many of them in stock.
 Hence, your final choice of which mask to buy might be guided solely by their availability.